WELCOME TO THE NATIONAL UNIT

 The FDAC National Unit

-The National Unit is a partnership of six organisations working to extend the FDAC service across England and Wales and to change the way children and families experience care proceedings.
+The National Unit is a partnership of five organisations working to extend the FDAC service across England and Wales and to change the way children and families experience care proceedings.
 This website explains the FDAC model and the work of the National Unit.
 It will keep you up to date with news from existing and new FDAC sites, the emerging lessons from practice and research, and answers to the common questions people ask us.

 FDAC news !!!